lilab-bcb/cumulus/docs/cellranger/sc_atac.rst

 	  - Number of preemptible tries.
 	  - 2
 	  - 2
+	* - awsQueueArn
+	  - The AWS ARN string of the job queue to be used.
+This only works for ``aws`` backend.
+	  - "arn:aws:batch:us-east-1:xxx:job-queue/priority-gwf"
+	  - ""
 	* - docker_registry
 	  - Docker registry to use for cellranger_workflow.
 Options: